Cetyl/DevOps-Technical-Assignment/Task-2.. Monitoring and Alerting.md

 ### 3. Test Notifications
 - Trigger the alarms (for example, by simulating high CPU usage) to ensure that notifications are sent successfully to all subscribed endpoints.

-## Summary
-This CloudWatch dashboard design allows comprehensive monitoring of EC2 instances, Lambda functions, and S3 buckets.
-By setting up specific alarms for critical metrics and linking them to an SNS topic, you can ensure timely alerts and proactive management of resources in the cloud environment.